littlebizzy/repoman/readme.md

 ## Changelog

 ### 1.7.0
-- new functionality to block wordpress.org updates from specific array of plugin slugs
+- new functionality to block wordpress.org updates from specified array of plugin slugs
 - `advanced-custom-fields` is the first plugin added to this array
 - does not conflict with `wpe-secure-updater` plugin